The term tent air conditioner can refer to anything from a refrigerant-filled AC to a fan, at least as you read posts on it.

 How it Works:

 This is an evaporative cooler, like the model above.
-Slide out the fill tray, use the fill bottle to add water, slide it back in, and turn it on.
+Slide out the fill tray, use the fill tank to add water, slide it back in, and turn it on.

 For powering this tent air conditioner battery powered unit: Recharge it or get our power from one of two devices.
 If you have electricity at the site, use something like this USB Wall Charger that plugs into a standard outlet.
 Off the grid, the RAVPower power bank is perfect.